All Products

 No

-When creating an asynchronous inference service, this is the maximum length of the queue.
-The default value is 64.
+For an asynchronous inference service, this parameter specifies the maximum queue length.
+Default value: 64.
 If the queue is full, the server returns a 450 error and closes the connection.
-To prevent the server from being overloaded, the queue can notify the client in advance to retry with other instances.
-For services with high latency (long response times), consider reducing the queue length to prevent request backlogs and timeouts.
+To prevent server overload, the queue can proactively notify the client to retry the request on other instances.
+For services with long response times, consider reducing the queue length to avoid request backlogs and timeouts.

 worker_threads